 Notes/warnings: This is the first story I've ever written, and English is not my native language.
 Therefore I apologize in advance for any possible mistakes in the grammar.
 The story deals with heavy subjects such as death and illness, and the ride might get very angsty at times.
 So if angst is not your cup of tea, turn around now.

 The story starts five years after Bella's birthday party in New Moon.
 She hasn't been in contact with the Cullens since they left her.
 The story is told by both Bella's and Carlisle's point of views.
 The M-rating becomes justified every now and then, although the scenes requiring the rating aren't too graphic.
-If they are, there will be a warning at the beginning of that chapter.

 I fell in love with this pairing a few years back, and there was no turning back anymore.
 The chemistry between these two is something that I just couldn't ignore.
-Some people see it, and some people don't.
-Especially Carlisle's character is always been a huge topic of fascination for me, and I think that Stephenie Meyer didn't explore the true depth of his character nearly enough.
+Some people see it, some people don't.
+Especially Carlisle's character is always been a huge topic of fascination for me, and I think Stephenie Meyer didn't explore the true depth of his character nearly enough.

 In my story the relationship between Bella and Carlisle evolves very slowly, and hopefully in a way that is natural enough.
 The first few chapters are short ones, and I admit that my writing can be sometimes stiff.
-The chapters will get a lot longer down the road, and also hopefully better :)
+The chapters will get a lot longer down the road, and hopefully better :)